zengh5/Undetectable-attack/README.md

-The code is for reproducing our paper "Towards undetectable adversarial examples: a steganographic perspective"
+Official code for reproducing our paper
+H. Zeng, B. Chen, R. Yang, C. Li, A. Peng, "Towards undetectable adversarial examples: a steganographic perspective", to appear in the 2023 International Conference on Neural Information Processing (ICONIP2023).

 ## Function
 We borrow the embedding suitability map from steganography to modulate the adversarial perturbation.
 The obtained AEs are hard to detect against statistical detectors.